The number of particles in activated random walk on the complete graph: Introduction and main results

 Previous research on the activated random walk model mostly considers the dynamics on $\mathbb{Z}^d$ or, more generally, on infinite vertex-transitive graphs.
 In this case the model does not exhibit self-organised critical behaviour, instead it undergoes an ordinary \emph{absorbing-state phase transition.} More precisely, at time zero, take the particle configuration to be distributed according to a product of Poisson distributions with parameter $\rho \in (0, \infty)$, the \emph{particle density.} If the particle density is below a certain critical threshold, $\rho_c = \rho_c(\lambda)$, the system fixates, i.e.\ each vertex gets visited finitely many times almost surely.
 Instead, if the particle density is above the critical threshold, each vertex gets visited infinitely many times almost surely.

-Significant efforts have been devoted to establishing various properties of the critical curve $\rho_c = \rho_c(\lambda)$ on various graphs, such as non-triviality \cite{Shellef, Sidoravicius, Stauffer}, continuity \cite{Taggi3}, universality \cite{Rolla3}, that it is strictly below one for each $\lambda \in (0, \infty)$ \cite{ Forien2, Basu, Forien, HoffmanRichey, Rolla2, Stauffer, Taggi1, Taggi2}, and to provide some asymptotic bounds when taking the limits $\lambda \rightarrow 0$ or $\lambda \rightarrow \infty$ \cite{Forien2, Asselah}.
+Significant efforts have been devoted to establishing various properties of the critical curve $\rho_c = \rho_c(\lambda)$ on various graphs, such as non-triviality \cite{Shellef, Sidoravicius, Stauffer}, continuity \cite{Taggi3}, universality \cite{Rolla3}, that it is strictly below one for each $\lambda \in (0, \infty)$ \cite{AsselahForienGaudilliere2024, Basu, Forien, HoffmanRichey, Rolla2, Stauffer, Taggi1, Taggi2}, and to provide some asymptotic bounds when taking the limits $\lambda \rightarrow 0$ or $\lambda \rightarrow \infty$ \cite{AsselahForienGaudilliere2024, Asselah, kaufman2025asymptoticbehaviorcriticaldensity}.

 In order to observe self-organised critical behaviour, however, one should consider the activated random walk model in a different setting, namely on a large finite subset of a graph under the addition of active particles.
 More precisely, active particles are added to a random vertex of the set and particles are absorbed at the boundary of this set during relaxation.
-Every time a new active particle is added, one waits until the system globally stabilises, i.e.\ all particles fall asleep or reach the boundary, where they are removed from the system.
-(This is called the \emph{wired chain} in the terminology of \cite{LevineSilvestri}).
-If the average density of particles is too large, then the addition of the active particle causes an intense activity, and a huge number of particles is absorbed at the boundary.
-On the other hand, if the average density of particles is too small, then the addition of the active particle does not activate many other particles, thus mass tends to accumulate.
+Every time a new active particle is added, one waits until the system globally stabilises, i.e.\ all particles fall asleep or reach the boundary, where they are removed from the system (this is called the \emph{wired chain} in the terminology of \cite{LevineSilvestri}; related dynamics have also been studied in \cite{Bristiel,LevineLiang} in connection with mixing-time bounds).
+If the average density of particles is too large, then the addition of {several} active particles causes an intense activity, and a huge number of particles is absorbed at the boundary.
+On the other hand, if the average density of particles is too small, then the addition of an active particle does not activate many other particles, thus mass tends to accumulate.
 With this carefully designed mechanism, the model is attracted to a stationary state with an average density that should approach $\rho_c$, as the finite volume exhausts the graph, $\rho_c$ being the point at which the infinite system displays critical behaviour.